 Dental Impressions

 Next, he will take impressions of the prepared tooth.
-A dental lab will use it to make a comfortable, beautiful, and natural functioning crown.
-Dr. Weinstock will place a temporary cap on the tooth to protect it until the final restoration is ready.
+A dental lab will use them to make a comfortable, beautiful, and natural-functioning crown.
+Dr. Weinstock will temporarily cap the tooth to protect it until the final restoration is ready.
 A dental laboratory will create your crown using the impressions and the chosen shade that will best match the rest of your teeth.

 Placement of Final Restoration

-It will take about two to three weeks for a dental lab to make your crown.
+A dental lab will take about two to three weeks to make your crown.
 Once we have it, you will return to our Philadelphia dentist office for the final placement of your crown.
-Dr. Weinstock will remove the temporary cap and will then place your new crown.
-Once you and Dr. Weinstock are happy with the fit, look, and position of the crown, he will bond it to the tooth and polish it.
+Dr. Weinstock will remove the temporary cap and then place your new crown.
+Once you and Dr. Weinstock are happy with the crown’s fit, look, and position, he will bond it to the tooth and polish it.

 After Care

-Slight sensitivity is common for the for the first few weeks after getting your crown, but you will adjust.
-With dental crowns patients can resume their regular diet and oral care routine shortly after placement.
+Slight sensitivity is common for the first few weeks after getting your crown, but you will adjust.
+With dental crowns, patients can resume their regular diet and oral care routine shortly after placement.

 Dental Crown FAQs